 Custom Mesh integrations

-A Mesh app can inject its own interfaces in locations that are defined in the Uniform user interface.
+A Mesh app can inject its own user interfaces in locations that are defined by the Mesh framework in the Uniform user interface.
 Each location represents an area of the Uniform dashboard that will be rendered by a Mesh integration app.
 The web app does the following:

 - Provides the user interface that's incorporated into the Uniform dashboard.